Does everyone need a probiotic supplement?

 By Shilpa Ravella

 Food choices are the most important cause of poor health in the United States.
+Seven out of ten deaths are caused by chronic diseases like cancer, type 2 diabetes and heart disease, which can be prevented or treated with diet and account for 86% of the $2 trillion spent on U.S. health care every year.
 But food-as-medicine is still fringe medicine, a practice more likely to be found at a few specialized clinics rather than in the halls of academic medical institutions.

 (more…)